Table of Contents

 That means using specific, action-oriented CTA’s like “Can you contribute $100 to help us reach our goal?”

-The advantage of online channels is that you can just link out to a enclosed donation form and you’re good to go.
+The advantage of online channels is that you can just link out to an enclosed donation form, and you’re good to go.

 When it comes to your appeal letters, the objective is to make donating as easy as possible and to give them options to do so.